apostrophecms/apostrophe-documentation/reference/apostrophe-docs/index.md

 likely result.
 ### setManager(*type*, *manager*) *[api]*
 Set the manager object corresponding to a given doc type.
-However it is usually easier to call getManager(type) and modify that object.
+Typically `manager` is a module that subclasses `apostrophe-doc-type-manager` (or its subclasses `apostrophe-pieces` and `apostrophe-custom-pages`).
+### getManaged() *[api]*
+Returns an array of all of the doc types that have a registered manager.
 ### getManager(*type*) *[api]*
 Fetch the manager object corresponding to a given doc type.
-The manager object provides services such as find().
-By default a manager object is created for you.
-That object can be modified to extend the functionality for a particular type, or you can call setManager if you have created one from scratch.
-See manager.js for the default manager's feature set.
+The manager object provides methods such as find() specific to that type.

+If no manager has been registered, this method will return null. **All** doc types used in your project must have a registered manager (hint: all subclasses of pieces, the `data.global` doc, and page types registered with `apostrophe-pages` always have one).
 ### autocomplete(*req*, *query*, *callback*) *[api]*
 This method provides the back end of /autocomplete routes.
 For the implementation of the autocomplete() filter see autocomplete.js.